 The band-edge script has a ‘float’ option that is useful for doing a quick search to find a low-energy (or high-energy) region of k-space.
 You specify a starting point, then the script creates a cluster of points around it and checks what is the lowest-energy point.
 It then uses the lowest-energy point as the next central point, creates a new set of points around it and again moves to the lowest-energy one.
 This process is repeated until the central point is the lowest-energy point.

-The ‘floatmn’ switch specifies that you are looking for a minimum-energy point (see additional exercises for a maximum-energy point example).
-The ‘maxit’ switch sets the number of iterations (number of times a set of points is created), ‘r’ is a range that defines how far from the centre the points are generated, ‘band’ is for the band considered (here conduction band is 5 since 4 electrons and spin degenerate) and lastly q0 is the starting k-point.
+‘−floatmn’ tells band-edge to seek a minimum-energy point (see additional exercises for a maximum-energy point example). ‘−maxit’ switch sets the number of iterations (number of times a set of points is created), ‘−r=’ sets a range that defines how far from the centre the points are generated, ‘−band’ is for the band considered (here conduction band is 5 since 4 electrons and spin degenerate) and lastly −q0 is the starting k-point.
 To see what switches band-edge has, invoke it without any arguments.

 You should get an output similar to the following:

-Take a look at the line beginning with lmf.
-Here, the band-edge tool is running lmf to get the energy of each point in the cluster around your starting point.
-The qnow line gives the current central k-point (0.5,0,0) and its energy in Rydbergs.
-The ‘use’ line prints the lowest-energy k-point from the cluster of points, this will then be used as the central point in the next iteration.
-The cluster of 13 k-points and their energies are printed to the bnds.si file, take a look and you will see that the point (0.589443, 0.0, 0.044721) is indeed the lowest-energy point in the cluster around (0.1, 0.2, 0.3).
+Take a look at the first line beginning with lmf. band-edge tells you what command it uses for the energy of each point in the cluster around your starting point.
+In each iteration qnow gives the current central k-point and its energy in Rydbergs. ‘use’ prints the lowest-energy k-point in the cluster of points around the middle point; this will then be used as the central point in the next iteration.
+The cluster of 13 k-points and their energies are printed to bnds.si.
+Take a look and you will see that (0.027639, 0.147427 0.344721) is indeed the lowest-energy point in the cluster around (0.1, 0.2, 0.3).

 As the iterations proceed, note that the energies at qnow are going down as we float to a low-energy region.
-After 5 iterations, the following is printed: ‘cluster center is extremal point … exiting loop’.
+After 8 iterations, the following is printed: ‘cluster center is extremal point … exiting loop’.
 The central k-point is the lowest-energy point and the float routine is finished.

 2. Gradient minimization